 - Fuels produced in the U.S. from biomass feedstocks can reduce greenhouse-gas emissions, improve energy security and bring jobs and investment.

-- The facility at St. Charles is located near the existing refinery infrastructure.
+- The renewable diesel facility near St. Charles is located next to Valero's existing refinery infrastructure.

-- The plant is capable of annually converting approximately 2.3 billion pounds of rendered and recycled material into more than 275 million gallons of renewable diesel.
+- The plant is capable of annually converting approximately 2.3 billion pounds of rendered and recycled material into more than 275 million gallons of renewable diesel, with a planned expansion to 675 million gallons per year by late 2021.

-- The product is compatible with petroleum-based diesel fuel and can be shipped by pipeline.
+- The product is compatible with petroleum-based diesel fuel and can be shipped by pipeline, and used by exisiting engines and infrastructure.

 - Importantly, the fuel has a carbon lifecycle low enough to meet the most stringent low-carbon fuel standards.